How To Scale a Unicorn Product Management Team

 As shown, and in terms of product and project management, the PM would focus on the product vision, strategy, and roadmapping, while the BA would focus on day-to-day roadmap execution, development, and delivery with the product development team.
 The PM would also own all client and account management.

-The BA role at Rocket Wagon combines traditional BA responsibilities with those typically associated with a Scrum Master role, and also handles small amounts of project management tasks as well.
+The BA role at the company combines traditional BA responsibilities with those typically associated with a Scrum Master role, and also handles small amounts of project management tasks as well.

 This was a definite improvement, and provided additional benefits to the company.
-By introducing a BA role, Rocket Wagon was able to:
+By introducing a BA role, the company was able to: